lukasschwab/stackit/README.md

 + Parses and displays relevant questions and answers directly on the command line in reader-friendly markdown format
 + Pay it forward––stackit integrates suggested answer contribution into your development process.

+## Usage
+To run the search arguments, there are two usages: stackit -s "query" runs a search of StackOverflow for the query put in quotation marks stackit -p command will run your command, (ex: python script.py) and automatically search StackOverflow for the generated error, if any

 ## Thanks
 This project is possible because of several other pre-existing projects and their contributors: